crkco/Chess.com-Redesign-of-Nibbler-GUI/README.md

 However, it is also stated that they are not using as strict of a model anymore (e.g. less blunders for lower rated players) and therefor the number of blunders can be different.
 From comparing some games, it is practically the same, but with more blunders.

-# How does accuracy differ to Chess.com's calculation?
+## How does accuracy differ to Chess.com's calculation?

 Since lichess' calculation is very strict, you will see quite high accuracies displayed.
 Chess.com is using a newer model that takes some context into account and is also aiming for a general evaluation that tells you if you played good or not, which means it is generally lower than the strict model.
 More about it: https://support.chess.com/article/1135-what-is-accuracy-in-analysis-how-is-it-measured.

+## Credits

 Credit to https://github.com/Aldruun for creating chess move sounds.
+Chess pieces are taken from: https://github.com/lichess-org/lila/tree/master/public.